pinput-raspberry-pi

 Raspberry Pi Pinout Diagram

-One of the most notable features of the Raspberry Pi is its expansion port, which allows us to interact with the physical world through its GPIO pins (General Purpose Input/Output).
+One of the most notable features of the Raspberry Pi is its expansion port, which allows us to interact with the physical world through its GPIO (General Purpose Input/Output) pins.

-Raspberry Pi has a total of 40 pins, although not all are available for general use.
-Additionally, some of them have specific functions, such as power, ground, or communication.
+The Raspberry Pi has a total of 40 pins, although not all are available for general use.
+Furthermore, some of them have specific functions, such as power, ground, or communication.

 The Pinout is a diagram that explains the arrangement of the pins and their specific function.
 It allows us to know how we can connect sensors, actuators, displays, and other electronic devices.